piotrmurach/tty-prompt/README.md

 choices = {vodka: 1, beer: 2, wine: 3, whisky: 4, bourbon: 5}
 prompt.select("Select drinks?", choices)

-Given selection of vodka and beer the function will return
+# Provided that vodka and beer have been selected, the function will return
 # => [1, 2]
 ```